SoongE/DBADRP_Classifier/README.md

 ## Pre-trained models

-You can downlaod weights of the backbones used in our experiments.
+You can download the weights of the backbones used in our experiments.
 Detailed arguments and learning/assessment methods can be found in the [configs folder](./configs).
-The path of weights is in the top-level of the project folder(`./intestinal_obstruction/weights`).
+The path of the weights is at the top level of the project folder(`DBADRP_Classifier/weights`).

 <table style="margin:auto;text-align:center">
     <tr>